r-lib/httr/README.md

   `DELETE` and `POST`.

-* automatic connection sharing across requests to the same website (by default, curl handles are managed automatically), and cookies are maintained across requests.
+* automatic connection sharing across requests to the same website (by default, curl handles are managed automatically), cookies are maintained across requests, and the standard root-level SSL certificate store is used.

 * a request object which captures the body of the request along with http status code, cookies, headers, timings and other useful information.